Are you battling insomnia? Struggling with too many sleepless nights?

-Sleep Hygine Tips: Support a Good Night’s Rest
+Sleep Hygiene Tips: Support a Good Night’s Rest

 To help set yourself up for a good night’s sleep, you’ll want to support yourself with good sleep hygiene as well.
 Sleep hygiene is actions and habits that can help improve your sleep.

-- Be mindful of what you eat and drink- If you are having sleep issues you want to be particularly mindufl of anything stimulating after noon, including sugar, caffeine and alchol.
+- Be mindful of what you eat and drink- If you are having sleep issues you want to be particularly mindful of anything stimulating afternoon, including sugar, caffeine, and alcohol.

 - Create a relaxing bedroom environment- I have a no phone/computer zone in my bedroom.
-Between the bings and bongs and the blue light emitted from devices none of it is conducive to restful sleep.
-In fact if you do one thing to support a better nights sleep, it keep your phone out of the bedroom.
+Between the bings and bongs and the blue light emitted from devices, none of it is conducive to restful sleep.
+In fact, if you do one thing to support a better night’s sleep, it is to keep your phone out of the bedroom.
 Invest in an alarm clock, you don’t need to use your phone as an alarm clock.
 If you have reasons you do need to hear your phone ring at night, place it away from the bed.
 I’ve also found being on devices close to bedtime is disruptive to my sleep and that my body is more anxious.

-- Try blue light blocking glasses- Studies show that wearing blue light filtering glasses can help people sleep better.
+- Try blue light-blocking glasses- Studies show that wearing blue light-filtering glasses can help people sleep better.
 The gist of it is that the biochemical melatonin, which helps us to go to sleep rises in the evening.
 However, exposure to light with blue light having the strongest effect suppresses the production of melatonin, making it more difficult to fall asleep.
 So, wearing glasses in the evening that filter out blue light can support the body in it’s natural melatonin production to enable the process of falling asleep.
-Blue light filtering glasses also also help reduce eye strain.
-If you already wear regular eye glasses, you can find blue light filtering glasses that go over your regular eye glasses.
-I personally wear blue light filtering eye glasses myself.
+Blue light filtering glasses also help reduce eye strain.
+If you already wear regular eyeglasses, you can find blue light-filtering glasses that go over your regular eyeglasses.
+I personally wear blue light-filtering eyeglasses myself.

 - Get physical during the day- Exercise has been shown to help people sleep better by tiring their bodies out, increasing their need for sleep.
-Exercise also supports reduction in stress by releasing endorphins.
-Aerobic activities in particular can support people with insomnia get better sleep.
+Exercise also supports the reduction of stress by releasing endorphins.
+Aerobic activities in particular can support people with insomnia to get better sleep.

-- Limit naps- Napping thoughout the day disrupts the natural sleep cycle you are aiming for.
-If you must get a nap in the earlier in the day the better and limit naps to less than 30 minutes.
+- Limit naps- Napping throughout the day disrupts the natural sleep cycle you are aiming for.
+If you must get a nap earlier in the day the better and limit naps to less than 30 minutes.

-- Support your mental health- Stress and overthinking are common causes for sleep insomnia.
-The more you can do to support your overall well being and mental health, the more likely you are to get better quality sleep.
+- Support your mental health- Stress and overthinking are common causes of sleep insomnia.
+The more you can do to support your overall well-being and mental health, the more likely you are to get better quality sleep.

-EFT tapping is a great way to heal emotional distress, calm your mind and body while also helping you to get better sleep.
+EFT tapping is a great way to heal emotional distress and calm your mind and body while also helping you to get better sleep.
 Working with an EFT practitioner helps accelerate your progress and healing by providing individualized, targeted therapy.
-Click here for your free 20-minute consultation on private EFT therapy sessions.

 Eft/Tapping is not meant to be a substitute for seeing a doctor or as a substitute for any medical advice.